-Unlike some cities, Jackson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
-Overall, Jackson is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jackson who work in sales jobs (12.80%), office and administrative support (11.90%), and healthcare (8.36%).
+Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Jackson is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Jackson who work in sales jobs (10.95%), office and administrative support (10.09%), and management occupations (8.65%).

-The overall education level of Jackson is somewhat higher than in the average US city of 21.84%: 27.95% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Jackson is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.71% of adults 25 and older in the city have at least a bachelor's degree.

 Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jackson include English, Irish, German, and Scots-Irish.
+Important ancestries of people in Jackson include Irish, English, German, African, and European.